 What is black water rafting, exactly?

-One notable difference to clarify, is that black water rafting doesn’t actually involve any rafts lol.
-But you do get an inflatable tube that you’ll use to float down some of the caves’ glow worm-covered chambers.
+One notable difference to clarify is that black water rafting doesn’t actually involve any rafts.
+But you do get an inflatable tube that you’ll use to float down the caves’ glow worm-covered chambers.
 It’s a fast-paced activity, and you’ll do a bit of climbing, jumping, swimming, and even abseiling if you book the 5-hour excursion.

 Travel essentials for New Zealand